 Why do we use Data Visualization?

 Drawing conclusions from massive data sets, or even extracting useful knowledge from them, is virtually impossible without data visualizations.
+Data Analysts break down this data and present it with data visualization methods for the decision-makers in organizations to understand.

 Designers can make knowledge understandable for stakeholders by using data visualization techniques.